alomdinhmzsd/blog-app/posts/ASelected-Exam-Prep/Exam-From-001-to-065.md

 **Which of the following represents the best solution for the given scenario?**

 - Run Amazon Athena SQL queries against AWS CloudTrail log files stored in Amazon S3 buckets.
 Use Amazon QuickSight to generate reports for managerial dashboards
-- ✅ **Create an Amazon CloudWatch metric filter that processes AWS CloudTrail logs having API call details and looks at any errors by factoring in all the error codes that need to be tracked.
-Create an alarm based on this metric's rate to send an Amazon SNS notification to the required team**
+- Create an Amazon CloudWatch metric filter that processes AWS CloudTrail logs having API call details and looks at any errors by factoring in all the error codes that need to be tracked.
+Create an alarm based on this metric's rate to send an Amazon SNS notification to the required team\*\*
 - Configure AWS CloudTrail to stream event data to Amazon Kinesis.
 Use Amazon Kinesis stream-level metrics in the Amazon CloudWatch to trigger an AWS Lambda function that will trigger an error workflow
 - AWS Trusted Advisor publishes metrics about check results to Amazon CloudWatch.
 Create an alarm to track status changes for checks in the Service Limits category for the APIs.
 The alarm will then notify when the service quota is reached or exceeded